KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### Using a Default TLS Secret

-If you wish to make your Web Workloads available over HTTPS using a wildcard certificate, you can modify your Avi Gateway to supply a default TLS Certificate as a Secret, like this
+If you wish to make your `web` workloads available over HTTPS using a wildcard certificate, you can modify your Avi Gateway to supply a default TLS Certificate as a Secret, like this

 ```yaml
 ---